DuendeSoftware/BFF/README.md

 ### Enter Duende.BFF

-Duende.BFF is Nuget package that adds all the necessary features required to solve above problems to an ASP.NET Core host.
+Duende.BFF is NuGet package that adds all the necessary features required to solve above problems to an ASP.NET Core host.
 It provides services for session and token management, API endpoint protection and logout notifications to your web-based frontends like SPAs or Blazor WASM applications.
 Let's have a look at the building blocks.